Photograph by Maureen Kobierowski, ASU Humanities Lab.

 About the team

-Bianca Banuelos is a Masters student studying American Indian Studies (Indigenous Rights and Social Justice) at the The College of Liberal Arts & Sciences.
+Bianca Banuelos is a Master's student majoring in American Indian Studies (Indigenous Rights and Social Justice) at The College of Liberal Arts & Science.

-Kevin Reza-Quirino is a Freshman undergraduate majoring in Interdisciplinary Studies at the College of Integrative Sciences & Arts.
+Kevin Reza-Quirino is an undergraduate student in his freshman year pursuing Interdisciplinary Studies, at the Integrative Sciences & Arts.

-Janine Lopez-Fimbres is a Senior undergraduate studying Sustainability at the College of Global Futures.
+Janine Lopez-Fimbres is an undergraduate student in her senior year at the Sustainability College of Global Futures

-Jenna Bryant is a Junior undergraduate majoring in Sustainability at the College of Global Futures.
+Jenna Bryant is an undergraduate student in her junior year at the Sustainability College of Global Futures